platformio/platformio-docs/en/latest/_sources/core/userguide/cmd_check.rst.txt

 Perform static analysis check on PlatformIO based project.
 By default :ref:`check_tool_cppcheck` analysis tool is used.

-More details about PlatformIO :ref:`piocheck`.
+More details about PlatformIO :ref:`check`.

 Options
 -------